snowplow-referer-parser/referer-parser/README.md

     - ...
 ```

-The number of search engines and the domains they use is constantly growing - we need to keep `search.yml` up-to-date, and hope that the community will help!
+The number of search engines and the domains they use is constantly growing - we need to keep `referers.yml` up-to-date, and hope that the community will help!

-In the future, we may augment `search.yml` with non-search engine referers - e.g. social networks like Facebook or affiliate networks like TradeDoubler.
-If you have any suggestions here, please [let us know] [talk-to-us]!

 ## Contributing

 We welcome contributions to referer-parser:

-1. **New search engines and other referers** - if you notice a search engine missing from `search.yml`, please fork the repo, add the missing entry and submit a pull request
+1. **New search engines and other referers** - if you notice a search engine, social network or other site missing from `referers.yml`, please fork the repo, add the missing entry and submit a pull request
 2. **Ports of referer-parser to other languages** - we welcome ports of referer-parser to new programming languages (e.g. JavaScript, PHP, C#, Haskell)
 3. **Bug fixes, feature requests etc** - much appreciated!

 ## Support

-General support for referer-parser is handled by the team at SnowPlow Analytics Ltd.
+General support for referer-parser is handled by the team at Snowplow Analytics Ltd.

-You can contact the SnowPlow Analytics team through any of the [channels listed on their wiki] [talk-to-us].
+You can contact the Snowplow Analytics team through any of the [channels listed on their wiki] [talk-to-us].

 ## Copyright and license

-`search.yml` is based on [Piwik's] [piwik] [`SearchEngines.php`] [piwik-search-engines], copyright 2012 Matthieu Aubry and available under the [GNU General Public License v3] [gpl-license].
+`referers.yml` is based on [Piwik's] [piwik] [`SearchEngines.php`] [piwik-search-engines] and [`Socials.php`] [piwik-socials], copyright 2012 Matthieu Aubry and available under the [GNU General Public License v3] [gpl-license].

-The original Ruby code is copyright 2012 SnowPlow Analytics Ltd and is available under the [Apache License, Version 2.0] [apache-license].
+The original Ruby code is copyright 2012-2013 Snowplow Analytics Ltd and is available under the [Apache License, Version 2.0] [apache-license].

-The Java/Scala port is copyright 2012 SnowPlow Analytics Ltd and is available under the [Apache License, Version 2.0] [apache-license].
+The Java/Scala port is copyright 2012-2013 Snowplow Analytics Ltd and is available under the [Apache License, Version 2.0] [apache-license].

-The Python port is copyright 2012 [Don Spaulding] [donspaulding] and is available under the [Apache License, Version 2.0] [apache-license].
+The Python port is copyright 2012-2013 [Don Spaulding] [donspaulding] and is available under the [Apache License, Version 2.0] [apache-license].

 [ua-parser]: https://github.com/tobie/ua-parser